How to Flush DNS Cache in Windows 10 and Mac?

 - You will be prompted to enter the admin password.

-- The DNS cache is flushed on your Mac now.
+- There will be no success message but the DNS cache is flushed on your Mac now.